kotsohn/uwuify-rustAPI/README.md

 used for https://uwupedia.org/

-this took way longer than it should've
+this took way longer than it should've (my first Rust thing ever)

 Usage: